SNAP Benefits in Maryland: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it like a debit card, but specifically for your food assistance.
-It works in a very similar way at the checkout counter of most grocery stores and farmers markets.
+Think of it just like a debit card.
+You can use it to buy groceries at authorized stores that accept SNAP.

 What Can You Buy with SNAP Benefits?